goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

   - Most popular in module world
   - Common Syntax : import, export

-6. Webpack Installation and Configuration
+<h2 name="WebpackInstallationandConfiguration">6.
+Webpack Installation and Configuration</h2>

 - Webpack is gonna read contents in webpack.config.js and based on the instruction we have provided inside of it, takes some operation on code base.
 - Two minimum properties